 The kids are allowed to open one present on Christmas Eve... and it's always pyjamas!
 Perfect for snuggling on the couch and having...

 Christmas movie night

-We have a simple dinner then snuggle together on the couch for a Christmas movie and popcorn.
-Last year we attempted 'Mickey's Christmas Carol' but it was a flop, so we tried 'Elf' and surprisingly that went down well.
-I was thinking Polar Express for this year, but haven't actually seen it.
-Has anyone got any good recommendations for littlies?
+We have a simple dinner on Christmas Eve then snuggle together on the couch for a Christmas movie and popcorn.
+Last year we attempted 'Mickey's Christmas Carol' but it was a flop, so we tried 'The Polar Express' this year and surprisingly that went down well.
 Whatever you choose, it's nice to just have that family time and calm things down a bit before bed!

 Games on Christmas Day

 My absolute favourite tradition - and this really is a tradition because it has been happening since I was little - is that we always play silly games on Christmas Day with my extended family [of about 15].
 Games have ranged over the years from Christmas-themed pictionary, charades, karaoke competition, general knowledge quizzes, Spicks 'n Specks.... it's always super-competitive and hilarious.
 Does your family do games?
 Please tell me it's not just mine!